pazz/alot/README.md

 Have a look at the [user manual][docs] for installation notes, advanced usage, customization and hacking guides.

 Do comment on the code or file issues!
-I'm curious what you think of it.
 You can talk to me in `#notmuch@freenode`.

 Current features include:
 -------------------------